 וַיִּזְכְּרוּ תַלְמִידָיו אֶת־הַכָּתוּב כִּי־קִנְאַת בֵּיתְךָ אֲכָלָתְנִי׃ וַיַּעֲנוּ הַיְּהוּדִים וַיֹּאמְרוּ אֵלָיו אֵי־זוֹ אוֹת תַּרְאֵנוּ שֶׁתַּעֲשֶׂה כָזֹאת׃ וַיַּעַן יֵשׁוּעַ וַיֹּאמֶר אֲלֵיהֶם הִרְסוּ אֶת־הַהֵיכָל הַזֶּה וּבִשְׁלשָׁה יָמִים אֲקִימֶנּוּ׃

 “The Jews then said to Him, ‘What sign do you show us as your authority for doing these things?’
 Yeshua answered them, ‘Destroy this temple and in three days I will raise it up.'”

 The Righteous One’s zeal for the sanctity of His Father’s House was destined to lead to His death.

 The word “destroy” here means to loose something tied or bound.
 The word picture here is one of Messiah, the Lamb of the Almighty One, being tied (bound by cords) to the horns of the altar and then slain for man’s sin.
 Only when Messiah was bound by cords to the horns of the altar were the cords of Adonai’s judgment removed from the “neck” of humankind.
 Therefore it is written (Psalm 118:27):

-Adonai is the Almighty One, and He has given us Light; bind the Festival sacrifice with cords to the Horns of the Altar.
+Adonai (the LORD) is God, and He has given us Light; bind the Festival sacrifice with cords to the Horns of the Altar.